 The present owners of the building had admired the structure for years and wondered about the fate of the old neglected church.
 One month before the church was to be demolished (October 2005) they secured the building and had it moved to its present location in Rice Point.
 The structure has been lovingly renovated it for its new life as a cottage.

-Visitors can enjoy the spectacular South Shore views from the comfort of this unique and interesting retreat.
+Visitors can enjoy the spectacular South Shore views from the comfort of the deck and hot tub of this unique and interesting retreat.

 "Featured in Saltscapes magazine 2007 - Heavenly Homes - For the Love of Architecture"